Interesting for logistics companies, e-commerce and consumers

 Use in distribution networks

-Transporting goods via freight rail networks and container ships is often the most efficient and cost-effective way.
-However, if the goods arrive at a freight yard or high-capacity port, they must then be transported to their final destination.
-This final section of the supply chain is often less efficient, accounting for up to 41% of the total cost of transporting goods.
-This has become known as the “last mile problem.”
-The last mile problem can also include the challenge of making deliveries in urban areas.
-Deliveries to retail stores, restaurants and other merchants in a central business district often contribute to congestion and safety issues.
+The transport of goods via freight rail networks and container ships is often the most efficient and cost -effective way.
+However, if the goods arrive at a freight station or in a port with a high capacity, they must then be transported to their final destination.
+This last section of the supply chain is often less efficient and makes up to 41% of the total costs for the transport of goods.
+This has become known as the “problem of the last mile”.
+The problem of the last mile can also include the challenge of carrying out deliveries in urban areas.
+Deliveries to retail transactions, restaurants and other dealers in a central business district often contribute to traffic jams and security problems.

 A related last mile problem is the transport of goods to areas in need of humanitarian assistance.
 Relief supplies can sometimes reach a central transportation hub in an affected area but cannot be distributed due to damage from a natural disaster or lack of infrastructure.